-The majority of Klaviyo customers do not need to take any action to update their DNS records.
-We automatically configure them for you.
+If you're sending email with Klaviyo, you do not need to take any action to update your DNS records for your general deliverability setup.
+When you sign up, we automatically configure these records for you.
 That said, there are some cases that go beyond general deliverability where updates to your DNS records are required:

 - Using dedicated click tracking